boukew99/scratch_animator/README.md

 ## Contributing
-I am only this in my free time, but you can indicate any focused [issue](https://github.com/boukew99/scratch_animator/issues/new) or make a tested and maintainable pull request.
+I am only this in my free time, so contribution are fine as long as the project stays easily maintainable.